adamwiggins/12factor/content/config.md

 A litmus test for whether an app has all config correctly factored out of the code is whether the codebase could be made open source at any moment, without compromising any credentials.

+Note that this definition of "config" does **not** include internal application config, such as `config/routes.rb` in Rails, or how [code modules are connected](http://static.springsource.org/spring/docs/2.5.x/reference/beans.html) in [Spring](http://www.springsource.org/).
+This type of config does not vary between deploys, and so is best done in the code.

 Another approach to config is the use of config files which are not checked into revision control, such as `config/database.yml` in Rails.
 This is a huge improvement over using constants which are checked into the code repo, but still has weaknesses: it's easy to mistakenly check in a config file to the repo; there is a tendency for config files to be scattered about in different places and different formats, making it hard to see and manage all the config in one place.
 Further, these formats tend to be language- or framework-specific.

 **The twelve-factor app stores config in *environment variables*** (often shortened to *env vars* or *env*).
 Env vars are easy to change between deploys without changing any code; unlike config files, there is little chance of them being checked into the code repo accidentally; and unlike custom config files, or other config mechanisms such as Java Sytem Properities, they are a language- and OS-agnostic standard.